skochk/NFC-Access-Control-System/README.md

 Use the package manager npm to install node_modules for each project.
 For webserver create file keys.json by example.
 In mobileapp/App.js you have to setup ip address of your webserver, for mine it was local ip for my pc at local network.

 ## Usage
-The project consist three parts: Node.js webserver with MongoDB database.
+The project consists of three parts: Node.js webserver with MongoDB database.
 React app with admin panel.
 React native with mobile app.
 You have to run each of them.
 ## Screenshots
 Admin panel view & features